Rbatistab/doppelkopf-rs/README.md

     * Play a trump
     * Play any card
     * Discard
-1. After all tricks are plyed the round is won by:
+1. After all tricks are played the round is won by:
     1. The highest trump
     1. The highest card of the suit led.
 Since each card exists twice, there is the possibility of a tie; in that case, the first-played card wins the trick